JaqiKal/ScrollStack/README.md

 The Django templates for SignUp, Login, and Logout have been customized and styled to align with the overall aesthetic of the application.

 - **Sign-Up**: Allows users to create a new account.
-After clicking to establish their account, users are redirected to 'Add a book.'
+After clicking to establish their account, users are redirected to authenticated user landing page, i.e the item listing page, called 'My Library'.

 - **Log-In**: Grants users access to their content.
 An active link on the Log-In page allows new users to navigate to the Register page.

-    - Landing page, Login page, Login Fail example, Login successful, with a message at the top of the page
+Landing page, Login page, Login Fail example, Login successful, with a message at the top of the page:

 ![x](/documentation/images/readme/login-01.webp) ![x](/documentation/images/readme/login-02.webp) ![x](/documentation/images/readme/login-03.webp) ![x](/documentation/images/readme/login-04.webp)

 - **Log-Out**: Handled through a link in the navigation menu for authenticated users.
-Redirects to the landing page for non-authenticated users.
+Redirects to the landing page for non-authenticated users with an additional success message at the top.

 ![x](/documentation/images/readme/logout.webp)  ![x](/documentation/images/readme/logout-success.webp)